jetsonhacks/logitech-f710-module/JetPack6/JetPack6.2/README.md

 - You are in the directory containing a new `Image` file (the custom kernel).
 - You have root/sudo access to your Jetson device.
-- Your system uses `extlinux` as the bootloader (default for most Jetson devices).

 ---